 Children with special needs and those with English as an additional language (EAL) are catered for by a range of professionals.
 Cultural backgrounds are acknowledged and celebrated.
-We currently have an Outpost where EAL students who qualify can access a program which is designed for their English Learning needs at the beginning of their schooling.
+We currently have the availability of an Outpost where EAL students who qualify can access a program which is designed for their English Learning needs at the beginning of their schooling.
 The running of the Outpost is based on EAL (who qualify) student numbers.

 A Buddies Program operates between Foundation and Grade 5 students on a weekly basis offering support in the classroom, the school yard and on some excursions.

 Each year children across all stages have the opportunity to participate in an intensive swimming program.
 For two weeks, children swim each day, travelling by bus to a local pool.
 The aim of the program is for the children to experience tuition and build their skills and confidence in the water.

 We will keep you informed of upcoming events through the student diaries and please read the school newsletter each Monday and note upcoming dates and events as well.

 Our school’s welfare office is Rosalie Scott.
 Rosalie helps to support and educate all students and families at Bell Park North Primary School.
 Rosalie will work in the Foundation area over the year.
 Rosalie is available for questions and support around concerns.
 Please make a time to see Rosalie through the General Office.